institution/mpskit/README.md

 Release Notes
 -------------

 **1.3.0** - MESSAGES.DAT is now unpacked/packed into/from 2 files: MESSAGES.DAT.msg.json and MESSAGES.DAT.id.json.
-If you have modified MESSAGES.DAT.msg.json you need to pair it with MESSAGES.DAT.id.json extracted from unmodified MESSAGES.DAT
+If you have modified MESSAGES.DAT.msg.json you will need to pair it up with MESSAGES.DAT.id.json extracted from unmodified MESSAGES.DAT

 Installation